 You should eat more plants, no question.
-But when I give that advice, especially in the context of the DASH diet, I mean – eat more whole fruits, grains, and vegetables, and use plant oils.
+However this advice, especially in the context of the DASH diet, means eating more whole fruits, grains, vegetables, and using plant oils.
 While I like the idea of subbing a veggie burger into your diet once in a while instead of a beef burger, I personally prefer to choose the bean-type “garden” burger.
 Still processed, but not quite as much as Beyond™ and Impossible™.

 Comparing a beef burger to both Impossible™ and Beyond™ doesn’t really add up to much difference nutritionally.
 While the plant-based burgers have higher iron counts, keep in mind that this is non-heme iron.
 Heme iron from beef is absorbed two to three times better than non-heme iron.
 The beef option is much lower in sodium (important if you have high blood pressure or kidney disease).
 Calorie-wise they are about the same so if weight management is of concern, replacing lean beef with plant-based burgers isn’t going to help you out.

 |SATURATED FAT (GRAMS)||8||5||4||5|